Is Bangkok CityCity Gallery worth visiting?

 What should I wear at Bangkok CityCity Gallery?

-There’s no strict dress code at Bangkok CityCity Gallery—smart-casual is fine.
+There’s no strict dress code at Bangkok CityCity Gallery, so smart-casual is fine.
 Wear comfortable shoes and avoid bulky backpacks that could bump into artworks.

 Can I take photos at Bangkok CityCity Gallery?